Global Warming Update - Twin CitiesIt seems to me that two different issues are being addressed here.

 1. The world appears to have reached its geological peak oil production at 85 million bpd.
 The effects of peak may be mitigated by demand destruction (e.g. recession) and conservation but

-given the needs of a world's population at over 6 billion on its way to 9 billion by 2050, rapid
+given the needs of a world's population at over 6 billion on its way to 9 billion by 2050, rapid decline is inevitable.

 2. Reports are in the press this week concerning major food shortages in more than 40 countries.This trend will worsen with increasing fossil fuel scarcity.
 As Dale Allen Pfeiffer explains in his newbook Eating Fossil Fuels, given modern agriculture's dependence on oil and natural gas for farming and production of fertilizer, pesticides, and herbicides, without abundant and cheap fossil fuels we cannot sustain thepopulation at current levels.
 For long-term sustainability the U.S. population would have to be no greater than 200 million and the world's population no greater than 2 billion - and that is before factoring in the effects of global warming, the growing problem of water scarcity, and significant issues with soil erosion.